pjd-nu/sssl-ftlsim/README.txt

 lambertw - the Lambert W function, for calculating optimal cleaning

-ftlsim - FTL simulator, with the following types:
+ftlsim - FTL simulator, consisting of the FTL itself (basically the reverse LBA-to-physical block map and a freelist), segments, and one or more independently garbage-collected "pools".
+Types are:

-segment: a physical flash block ftlsim.segment(Np) - constructor segment.n_valid - number of valid pages in block segment.lbas[].val - array [0..Np-1] of LBAs (-1 for invalid pages)
+segment: a physical flash block ftlsim.segment(Np) - constructor segment.n_valid - number of valid pages in block segment.page(i) - accesses array [0..Np-1] of LBAs (-1 = invalid)

 ftl: FTL instance.
 It holds a single reverse map [lba to segment,page],
      and a set of pools, each of which has a write frontier plus additional blocks

-  ftlsim.ftl(T, Np) - creates a new FTL instance with a reverse map for
+  ftlsim.ftl(U, Np) - creates a new FTL instance with a reverse map for
-       	     T total segments, with segment size Np.
+       	     U total segments, with segment size Np.
-	     (whoops - should be 'U', I think?)

   ftl.int_writes, .ext_writes - internal and external write count
   ftl.nfree, .minfree - current number of free segments, target minimum #